dd32/td-gh-ex/readme.txt

 == License ==

-SpicePress WordPress Theme, Copyright (C) 2018, SpiceThemes SpicePress is distributed under the terms of the GNU GPL
+SpicePress WordPress Theme, Copyright (C) 2018-2021, SpiceThemes SpicePress is distributed under the terms of the GNU GPL

-Content WordPress Theme is the child theme of SpicePress Theme, Copyright (C) 2018, SpiceThemes Content WordPress Theme is distributed under the terms of the GNU GPL
+Content WordPress Theme is the child theme of SpicePress Theme, Copyright (C) 2018-2021, SpiceThemes Content WordPress Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+= 1.8.5 ==
+1. Fixed the page title issue for the post page.

 = 1.8.4 ==
 1. Fixed prefix and empty markup issues.